 The market has seen a surprising growth, revenue in the Cheese segment amounts to US$1,056m in 2019.
-The market is expected to grow annually by 5.3% (CAGR 2019-2021).
-Between 2009 and 2017, the volumes of cheese demand as well as supply in China see continued growth, thanks to emerging diverse formats, acceptable flavors and textures catering to Chinese palates.
-Domestic suppliers of cheese still account for less than half of the whole demand, meaning cheese consumer in China relies heavily on imported cheese.
+The Chinese cheese market is expected to grow annually by 5.3% (CAGR 2019-2021).
+Between 2009 and 2017, the volumes of cheese demand, as well as supply, see continued growth, thanks to emerging diverse formats, acceptable flavors, and textures catering to Chinese palates.
+Domestic suppliers of cheese still account for less than half of the whole demand, meaning cheese consumption in China relies heavily on imported cheese.

-By 2019 the cheese currently becomes trendy in China.
+By 2019 the cheese currently becomes trendy in China particularly Shanghai and other 1-tire cities.
 This may be preceded by the following reasons.
 First, Increasing upper-middle-class and affluent households.
 Second, a new generation of freer-spending, sophisticated consumers, born since 1980.
 Third, the growing power and ease of e-commerce delivering cheese to China’s doors.
 Forth, the rapidly accelerating Western culinary influences have introduced cheese to these cultures.
 Last but not least, an increasing number of expats requiring Western goods and, as a result, the active growth of imported stores.